Common snapping turtle: Reproduction

 Incubation time is temperature-dependent, ranging from 9 to 18 weeks.
 One study on the incubation period of the common snapping turtle incubated the eggs at two temperatures: 20 °C (68 °F) and 30 °C (86 °F).
-The research found that the incubation period at the higher temperature was significantly shorter at approximately 63 days, while at the lower temperature the time was approximately 140 days.
+The research found that the incubation period at the higher temperature was significantly shorter at about 63 days, while at the lower temperature the time was around 140 days.
 In cooler climates, hatchlings overwinter in the nest.
 The common snapping turtle is remarkably cold-tolerant; radiotelemetry studies have shown some individuals do not hibernate, but remain active under the ice during the winter.
 In addition to incubation time, temperature also affects sex determination.
-It has been shown that females develop at low and high temperatures, while males develop in the intermediate temperature range.
+Females develop at low and high temperatures, while males develop in the intermediate temperature range.
 Fall temperatures had a positive effect on clutch size and clutch mass, whereas spring temperatures had no impact.

 Common snapping turtle hatchlings have recently been found to make sounds before nest exit onto the surface, a phenomenon also known from species in the South American genus Podocnemis and the Ouachita map turtle.
 These sounds are mostly "clicking" noises, but other sounds, including those that sound somewhat like a "creak" or rubbing a finger along a fine-toothed comb, are also sometimes produced.

+Respiration

 In the northern part of their range common snapping turtles do not breathe for more than six months because ice covers their hibernating site.
-These turtles can get oxygen by pushing their head out of the mud and allowing gas exchange to take place through the membranes of their mouth and throat.
+During prolonged submergence in cold, ice-covered water, C. serpentina drastically reduce their metabolic rate and rely on aquatic oxygen uptake to meet minimal metabolic demands.
+This turtle can get oxygen by pushing its head out of the mud and allowing gas exchange to take place through the membranes of its mouth and throat.
 This is known as extrapulmonary respiration.

-If they cannot get enough oxygen through this method, common snapping turtles start to utilize anaerobic pathways, burning sugars and fats without the use of oxygen.
+If they cannot get enough oxygen through this method, common snapping turtles start to use anaerobic pathways, burning sugars and fats without the use of oxygen.
 The metabolic by-products from this process are acidic and create very undesirable side effects by spring, which are known as oxygen debt.
-Although designated as "least concern" on the IUCN redlist, the species has been designated in the Canadian part of its range as "Special Concern" due to its life history being sensitive to disruption by anthropogenic activity.
+Although designated as "least concern" on the IUCN redlist, the species has been designated in the Canadian part of its range as "special concern" due to its life history being sensitive to disruption by anthropogenic activity.